daddel80/notepadpp-multireplace/README.md

   - The **Align Columns** button toggles alignment on or off; pressing it again restores the original spacing.
   - Numeric values are right-aligned by default; this behavior can be turned off in [Settings > CSV Options](#3-csv-options).
 - **Duplicate Line Detection** — Identifies and marks duplicate rows based on specified columns.
-  - The first occurrence of each group is kept; subsequent duplicates are marked.
+  - The first occurrence of each group is kept; only subsequent duplicates are marked.
   - After detection, a dialog offers the option to delete duplicates or keep them for inspection.
   - Marks can be cleared using the **Clear Matches** button.
   - Optionally set bookmarks on duplicates for navigation — enable in [Settings > CSV Options](#3-csv-options).